GerHobbelt/Evil-PDF-Library-for-Qiqqa/README.md

         > Junction created for INTRANET_E57B9774-4712-430E-93E0-E67433F7DF07 <<===>> D:\Qiqqa\evil-base\\INTRANET_E57B9774-4712-430E-93E0-E67433F7DF07
         >
         > D:\Qiqqa\base>rem when you run this for Windows Explorer by right-mouse --: Run As Administrator,
-        > D:\Qiqqa\base>rem you surely would like to ascertain that this thing did what's advertisd on the can.
+        > D:\Qiqqa\base>rem you surely would like to ascertain that this thing did what's advertised on the can.
         > D:\Qiqqa\base>rem Hence wait for user keypress - after heshe's done reviewing the cmd output.
         > D:\Qiqqa\base>pause
         > Press any key to continue . . .